stanislavkozlovski/python_wow/python_wow_TO_DO_list.md

 # TODOs
 - Add documentation!
-- Add entry to A Peculiar Hut possible only if you've killed Garrick Padfoot
-- Add scripted event (brotherhood traitors talking) in A Peculiar Hut
 - Add some kind of armor item type (Head, etc)
 - Add another class of choice.
 (Mage is on my mind)
 - Sell option to sell items to vendors